kennethmikolaichik/Regis/README.md

 The servo PWM timing is written with the aid of the PiGPIO library: https://abyz.me.uk/rpi/pigpio/

-Run the folowing program from the command line of your pi to control the robots movment and camera.
-It is the main interface I have created for controlling the robot.
-It is in the 'Awaken' folder.

-    Initialize.py

 ![Look Up](https://github.com/kennethmikolaichik/Regis/blob/main/Fun%20Progress%20Pics/Head%20to%20Chassis%20incorporation!.jpg)
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 ## Using Your Spider